What can be sampled locally?: Introduction

 Besides uniform distributions, it is also natural to consider sampling from general non-uniform distributions over the solution space, which are usually formulated as graphical models known as the weighted CSPs~\cite{cai2016nonnegative}, also known as factor graphs~\cite{mezard2009information}.
 In this model, a probability distribution called the \concept{Gibbs distribution} is defined over the space $\Omega=[q]^V$ of configurations, in such a way that each constraint of the weighted CSP contributes a nonnegative factor in the probability measure of a configuration in $\Omega$.
-Due to Hammersley-Clifford's fundamental theorem of random fields, this model is universal for conditional independent (locally dependent) joint distributions.
+Due to Hammersley-Clifford's fundamental theorem~\citep[Theorem~9.3]{mezard2009information} of random fields, this model is universal for conditional independent (spatial Markovian)~\citep[Proposition~9.2]{mezard2009information} joint distributions.
+The conditional independence property roughly says that fixed a separator $S\subset V$ whose removal ``disconnects'' the variable sets $A$ and $B$, given any feasible configuration $X_S=\sigma_S$ over $S$, the configurations $X_A$ over $A$ and $X_B$ over $B$ are conditionally independent.

 We are particularly interested in a basic class of weighted local CSPs, namely the \concept{Markov random fields (MRFs)}, where every local constraint (factor) is either a binary constraint over an edge or a unary constraint on a vertex.
 Specifically, given a graph $G(V,E)$ and a finite domain $[q]=\{1,2,\ldots, q\}$, the probability measure $\mu(\sigma)$ of each configuration $\sigma\in[q]^V$ under the Gibbs distribution $\mu$ is defined to be proportional to the weight: